+353-1-416-8900REST OF WORLD

 • ID: 300871

-Consumer Lifestyles offers valuable insights into key consumer attitudes and current thinking, and their impact on purchasing and consumption habits; quantifying behaviours, preferences and motivations, and aligning them with broader trends in China.
+Consumer Lifestyles provides valuable insights into the key attitudes and current perspectives of consumers, and how these influence their purchasing and consumption behaviours.
+It quantifies consumer behaviours, preferences and motivations, aligning them with broader trends.

-This report analyzes factors influencing national consumer expenditure.
+The Consumer Lifestyles in China report analyses factors influencing national consumer expenditure.
 Consumer lifestyles reports include coverage of: population, urban development, home ownership, household profiles, labour, income, consumer and family expenditure, health, education, eating habits, drinking habits, shopping habits, personal grooming, clothing, leisure habits, savings and investments, media, communication, transport and travel and tourism.
 Use this report to understand the factors influencing a nation's lifestyle choices.

 Why buy this report?